AmziJeffs/Erdos_birdCLEF/README.md

 ![alt text](images/1.png)

-We found that baseline and similar models have a tendency to overfit on training data, and improving data preprocessing and model architecture significantly reduced overfitting.
+We found that baseline and similar models have a tendency to overfit on training data.

 ![alt text](images/2_v_4_layers.png)

+Improving data preprocessing and model architecture significantly reduced overfitting.

 ![alt text](images/60epochs.png)
 We are currently working on further optimizing data preprocessing and the neural network aritecture to optimize performance.